 Practice means any role, whether remunerated or not, in which the individual uses their skills and knowledge as a psychologist in their profession.
 In accordance with the Board's recency of practice registration standard, practice is not restricted to the provision of direct clinical care.
 It also includes using professional knowledge in a direct nonclinical relationship with clients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on safe, effective delivery of services in the profession.
+However, for the purposes of some areas of endorsement such as Clinical Psychology, the Registrar training must demonstrate an acceptable minimum amount of specialist face to face hours, and associated other duties to support that work, as detailed below -

-To be approved by the Board for the purpose of the registrar program, the psychological practice must:

-- be within an area of practice approved for endorsement - consist of a minimum of 176 hours per annum of direct client contact.
-Client contact means direct client contact performing specific tasks of psychological assessment, intervention and prevention - be completed and an application for endorsement lodged within five years of the date the Board approves the registrar program - include a minimum of 30 hours of CPD per year to meet the Board's CPD standard.
+To be approved by the Board for the purpose of the registrar program, the psychological practice must: be within an area of practice approved for endorsement consist of a minimum of 176-282 (i.e. no less than 282, which equates to a full-time equivalent of 16 face to face hours per 35 hour week for a registrant completing the registrarship over a maximum of five years)) hours per annum of direct client contact.
+Client contact means direct client contact performing specific tasks of psychological assessment, intervention and prevention ☐ be completed and an application for endorsement lodged within five years of the date the Board approves the registrar program ☐ include a minimum of 30 hours of CPD per year to meet the Board's CPD standard.
+Psychology Board of Australia Guidelines on area of practice endorsement - November 2010 Page 11

 Full time psychological practice for the purpose of the registrar program is 35 hours per week over a 44 week year (allowing eight weeks of annual and personal leave).
 Therefore, a two year full time registrar program consists of 3080 hours of practice, a one year registrar program 1540 hours of practice, and an 18 month program 2310 hours.
 These total hours can be spread over a maximum of five years.
-There must be a minimum of 176 direct client contact hours each year.
+There must be a minimum of 476282 (i.e. 282) direct client contact hours each year.
 The total Professional Development requirement is included in Table 1.
 For a registrar with a Masters qualification, this is a total of 160 hours PD (80 hours supervision, 80 hours active CPD) spread over the course of the registrar program, with a minimum of 30 hours per year (10 hours supervision and 20 hours active CPD) to meet the Board's CPD registration standard.
 It is important to note that registrars cannot do only the minimum supervision required per annum in every year of their supervision program because that would not allow them to complete the total supervision hours required within 5 years.